Turn photos and images into one PDF on iPhone. Combine multiple pages, set the order, choose page size, and share a single file.

 Each selected photo becomes one page in the resulting PDF.
 A 10-photo selection creates a 10-page PDF.
 Photos are scaled to fit the chosen page size while maintaining aspect ratio.

 After selecting photos, drag to reorder them.
-Put the cover image first, arrange content in logical sequence, end with final pages.
-The PDF preserves exactly the order you arrange.
+Put the cover image first and arrange the rest in whatever sequence the document needs.
+The PDF comes out in exactly the order you set.

 Insurance claims require photo evidence—damage photos, receipts, police reports.
 Convert all documentation photos into a single PDF.
 Adjusters receive one organized file instead of a dozen scattered images.